Australian Postgraduate Awards (APA)

-Applications for APAs need to be made directly to participating universities.
+Applications for an Australian Postgraduate Award (APA) need to be made directly to participating universities.
 Information on commencing a postgraduate research degree and university courses can be found on the MyUniversity website.
 General information about the support arrangements for students may be obtained from the Study Assist website.
 Frequently asked questions have been provided to assist with your enquiry.

 The objectives of the APA scheme are to:

 - Support postgraduate research training in the higher education sector; and

 - Provide financial support to postgraduate students of exceptional research promise who undertake their higher degree by research (HDR) at an eligible Australian higher education provider (HEP).

 APA scholarships are awarded to students of exceptional research potential undertaking a HDR in Australia.
 APAs are provided to assist with students' general living costs.
 From 2011 commencing International Postgraduate Research Scholarship recipients are eligible to apply for an APA.